superhero1/ffritz/README.md

 After first installation, ssh login needs to be set up:

-- Log in to the box using telnet and the web password within the first 10 minutes after startup.
+- Log in to the box using console, or telnet and the web password within the first 10 minutes after startup.
 - For password authentication, call "passwd" to change the root password
 - For pubkey authentication, put your public key(s) to /.ssh/authorized_keys